wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <a name="EcosystemInstalls"></a>

-   <tt>-I</tt> specifies -Install of utilities XCode CLI, Homebrew, git, jq, tree, Docker, and components in the Hashicorp ecosystem, including Terraform, Vault, Nomad, <a href="#envconsul">envconsul</a>.
+   <tt>-I</tt> specifies -Install of utilities XCode CLI, Homebrew, git, jq, tree, Docker, and components in the HashiCorp ecosystem, including Terraform, Vault, Nomad, <a href="#envconsul">envconsul</a>.

    <tt>-U</tt> specifies -Update of utilities.
    Do not specify <tt>-I</tt> and  <tt>-U</tt> after initial install (to save a few seconds).